tolitius/cprop/README.md

 ## Letting cprop know where to look

-Two ways:

 ### System property

-If no "path" is provided at runtime, cprops will look for a `conf` system property, there are several way it can be set, here are a couple of `dash dee` examples:
+If no "path" is provided at runtime, cprop will look for a `conf` system property, there are several way it can be set, here are a couple of `dash dee` examples:

-####command line:
+####command line

 ```clojure
 java -jar whatsapp.jar -Dconf="../somepath/whatsapp.conf"